Cracking the Attribution Code

 While useful for understanding initial brand exposure, first-touch attribution provides limited visibility into the full purchase journey.
 It highlights early awareness channels but disregards the influence of later touchpoints.

 Last-touch attribution models give full credit for a conversion or sale to the final touchpoint in the customer journey.
 This is typically the last ad clicked, page visited, email opened, etc. before the purchase.
+Last-touch's simplicity has helped make it popular, but the limited accuracy is a drawback.

 The rationale is that the most recent brand interaction has the greatest influence right before the conversion event.
 Therefore, last-touch attributes all impact to the final touchpoint.